systronics/ai360trading/aboutme.md

 <p class="full-width no-margin"><img src="/public/image/profile.png" alt="Systronics" width="200" height="200" align="right"/></p>

 <blockquote class="full-width"><p>Amit Kumar | Systronics.
-A Tech Blogger, Tech Savy, Tech Engineer</p></blockquote>
+A Blogger, Trader and Tech Engineer</p></blockquote>

-Myself Amit Kumar from Haridwar, INDIA.
-I am a Blogger, Net surfer and a tech engineer.
-My social nick name is Systronics.
-I love to share my thoughts and ideas through my blogs, websites and videos.
-My hobby is  online surfing.
-I love to learn much more about technology.
-As much i learnt through internet, i share all from my website name googlepass and on my facebook group name googlepass.
-I also shared for newbie that how can they earn money through online with a computer or andoid mobile without investment.
-Sometimes i go live for Intraday trading, you can watch and take advantages.
-I always like to help and support my subscribers, readers and followers.<br>
+A Blogger, Net Surfer, Stock Market Trader and a Tech Engineer.
+Who love to share own thoughts and ideas through various platforms.
+Who love to learn much more about technology, Stock market & Data Analysis.
+Who support, care and share with followers, subscribers and friends so that they can earn some money through online with digital platform and technology with a small investment.<br>

-Join with us-
+Join, Subscribe and Follow me-
 <ul>
 <li><a href="https://bit.ly/35zbBBA" target="_blank">Youtube Channel (Googlepass)</a></li>
 <li><a href="https://googlepass.net" target="_blank">Website (Googlepass)</a></li>